How do we use Randomised Controlled Trials (RCTs) to assess the impact of health interventions?

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors via email and phone.
+You’ll have contact with your tutors via email, MyAberdeen, and phone.
 You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond:

-- Careers service
+- Careers and Employability Service

 - Disability support